 According to the civil procedure rules, access to documents held by one of the parties or a third party can be obtained though a court order, provided that the document is specifically identified by the party.
 The court may issue an order of disclosure if indispensable (i.e., the facts cannot be proved by means other than the document for which disclosure is sought) and if the disclosure does not harm the other party and/or third party's legitimate interests.
+According to the case law, the right to confidentiality may be limited to protect the right to bring or defend actions in civil proceedings, subject to the principle of fairness, relevance and proportionality (Court of Cassation No. 3034/2011).

 In case the party required to submit the document refuses to disclose, it cannot be fined by the judge.
 Yet, such conduct will be taken into account in the final decision.

-Courts may also request documents from the ICA's file or, in proceedings concerning article 101 and 102 TFEU, in the possession of the Commission, as established in article 15 Regulation 1/2003.
-In the International Broker litigation, following a request from the Rome Court of Appeals, ICA disclosed to the court the minutes of a hearing of the defendants' representatives as well as the documents seized in a dawn raid at the defendants' premises.
+Courts may also request documents from the ICA's file or, in proceedings concerning articles 101 and 102 TFEU, in the possession of the Commission, as established in article 15 Regulation 1/2003.
+In the International Broker litigation, following a request from the Rome Court of Appeals, the ICA disclosed to the court the minutes of a hearing of the defendants' representatives as well as the documents seized in a dawn raid at the defendants' premises.